farhanmd789/smartbank/README.md

-Engineered a basic secure banking platform using reactJS, Spring Boot, and MySQL.
+We Engineered a basic secure banking platform using reactJS, Spring Boot, and MySQL.
 Enabled user and admin dashboards for transactions, account management, and authentication with real time data persistence.
 ### Features of this project